espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Add Example Projects
 ====================

 You may want to provide example projects to help users get started with your component.
-By default, the examples directory is located at ``examples`` within the component directory.
-All example projects are discovered recursively.
-To customize the path to the examples directory, you can set it in the :ref:`manifest file <manifest-examples>`.
+By default, the ``examples`` directory is located within the component directory, and all example projects are discovered recursively.
+To customize the path to the examples directory, you can specify it in the :ref:`manifest file <manifest-examples>`.

-When an archive containing the component is uploaded to the registry, all examples are repacked into individual archives.
-Therefore, every example must be self-sufficient, meaning it should not depend on any files in the examples directory outside its own directory.
-For convenience, the ``examples`` directory is also included in the component archive.
+When an archive containing the component is uploaded to the registry, all examples are repackaged into individual archives.
+Therefore, each example must be self-contained—meaning it should not depend on any files outside its own directory within the ``examples`` folder.
+For convenience, the entire ``examples`` directory is also included in the component archive.

 Adding Dependency on the Component for Examples
 -----------------------------------------------

-When a component repository is cloned from a Git repository, it is essential for the example in the ``examples`` directory to use the component that resides right here in the tree.
-However, when a single example is downloaded using CLI from the registry, and there is no dependency around, it must be downloaded from the registry.
+When a component repository is cloned from a Git repository, it is essential for the example in the ``examples`` directory to use the component located within the same repository tree.
+However, when a single example is downloaded via the CLI from the registry and no local dependency is present, the component must be fetched from the registry.

-This behavior can be achieved by setting the ``override_path`` for the dependency in the manifest file.
-When ``override_path`` is defined for a dependency from the registry, it will be used with higher priority.
-When you download an example from the registry, it doesn't contain ``override_path`` since all ``override_path`` fields are automatically removed.
-During the build process, it won't attempt to look for the component nearby.
+This behavior can be controlled by setting the ``override_path`` for the dependency in the manifest file.
+When ``override_path`` is defined for a registry dependency, it takes precedence.
+However, when an example is downloaded from the registry, the ``override_path`` field is automatically removed.
+As a result, during the build process, the system will not attempt to locate the component locally.

 For example, for a component named ``cmp`` published in the registry as ``watman/cmp``, the ``idf_component.yml`` manifest in the ``examples/hello_world/main`` may look like: